Dynamic Test-Time Augmentation via Differentiable Functions

-CUB is an image dataset of 200 class bird species.
-It consists of 5994 training images and 5794 test images.
-We used ResNet50~\cite{resnet}, Mixer-B16~\cite{mlp_mixer} and DeiT-base~\cite{deit} as the classification model.
-For optimization, we employ Adam~\cite{adam} with learning rate $0.001$ for URIE, $0.001$ for DynTTA and Loss Predictor, and decay the learning rate every 10 epochs by 2.
-These models are trained in $60$ epochs.

 The results for classification accuracy on the CUB dataset are shown in \Cref{tab:cub}.
-In the non-blind setting, URIE improves \textit{Unseen} accuracy but reduces the clean accuracy by a maximum of about 3.3 points.
-Loss Predictor does not decrease the clean accuracy, but the improvement in \textit{Unseen} accuracy is small.
-DynTTA outperforms the comparison method in both clean accuracy and \textit{Unseen} accuracy.
-DynTTA greatly improves the \textit{Unseen} accuracy with almost no decrease in clean accuracy.
-Our experiments show that image enhancement methods are effective for state-of-the-art classification models such as DeiT and MLP-Mixer.
-It is also possible to further increase the robustness of classification models trained by AugMix.
-In the blind setting, similar to the non-blind setting, URIE tends to reduce the clean accuracy by a maximum of about 1.0 points.
-Loss Predictor improves both clean accuracy and robustness a little.
+In the non-blind setting, URIE improves robustness but reduces the clean accuracy by a maximum of about 3.3 percentage points.
+LP does not decrease the clean accuracy, but the improvement in robustness is small.
+DynTTA outperforms the comparison methods in terms of both clean accuracy and robustness and significantly improves the robustness with almost no decrease in clean accuracy.
+In the blind setting, similar to the non-blind setting, URIE tends to reduce the clean accuracy by a maximum of about 1.0 percentage points.
+LP improves both clean accuracy and robustness slightly.
 DynTTA has less degradation in clean accuracy than URIE, and it is also more robust.
-In particular, DynTTA significantly improves the robustness of Mixer-B16 compared to existing methods.
-Our experiments show that AugMix-trained enhancement models slightly improve the robustness of AugMix-trained classification models.
+In particular, DynTTA significantly improves the robustness of Mixer-B16~\cite{mlp_mixer} compared to the comparison methods.
+Our experimental results show that AugMix-trained enhancement models further improve the robustness of AugMix-trained classification models.
 The results indicate that our method can be used in conjunction with existing robustness improvement methods.
 Furthermore, experimental results on generalizability for different classification models at training and testing, the effects of the backbone network, augmentation space, and magnitude range, and comparison to simple baselines are provided in the Appendix.